jdb/jdb.github.com/functional.rst

       duration: 13.10 seconds

 At this point, the two styles are technically rougly equivalent, the functional style is 10% slower than the procedural counterpart.
+Maybe, those 10% are the small efficiencies that Knuth was telling us about:
-This might reminds us the quote from Donald Knuth, "we should forget about small inefficiencies, say about 97% of the time: premature optimization is the root of all evil".
+"we should forget about small inefficiencies, say about 97% of the
+time: premature optimization is the root of all evil".

 Let's try to do exactly that: let's optimize the implementation of the same algorithm.